 When it comes to world-class airports, Asia is leading the way by leaps and bounds.
 According to the 2012 SKYTRAX airport customer survey, the top three airports in the world are found in Seoul, Singapore, and Hong Kong, respectively.

 But unfortunately, not everyone gets the chance to travel to airports with the hyper efficiency and supreme functionality of Asian design.
-It’s not fair… you want an airport with its own golf course, indoor gardens, and spa too!
+It’s not fair… you want an airport with its own golf course, indoor gardens made by the Calgary team, and spa too!

 Though the airports in the rest of the world may not quite measure up to Asia’s level of excellence, there are a few that give them a run for their money.